Colonialism, Neocolonialism, Colonialism, ethnocentrism, acculturation

 imperialism that emerges when groups come together in a shared-change experience.
 However,

-degradation of knowledge and its companion, human domination.
+of knowledge and its companion, human domination.
 A critical theory of

+interorganizational

-interorganizational change reveals three forms of organizational imperialism: cultural
+change reveals three forms of organizational imperialism: cultural

+domination, cultural

-domination, cultural imposition, and cultural fragmentation.
+imposition, and cultural fragmentation.
 From this perspective, we may

+understand the

-understand the deleterious human, social and cultural consequences of organizational
+deleterious human, social and cultural consequences of organizational

+expansionism, and

-expansionism, and thereby initiate a dialogue for cultural emancipation, a more
+thereby initiate a dialogue for cultural emancipation, a more meaningful, culturally

 SAIS Review - Volume 23, Number 2, Summer-Fall 2003, The Johns Hopkins University Press

-revisiting the notion of "cultural imperialism" and reclaiming its valuable
+Abstract: After revisiting the notion of "cultural imperialism" and reclaiming

-components, the article focuses on the most significant aspects of U.S. cultural
+its valuable components, the article focuses on the most significant aspects of U.S.

-people -- is neither essential for, nor inherent to, globalization, but a contingent form
+is neither essential for, nor inherent to, globalization, but a contingent form of the

-of the global diffusion of consumerist beliefs and practices.
+global diffusion of consumerist beliefs and practices.
 The concept of

+"cultural

-"cultural imperialism" has generally been discredited.
-Today, it is primarily
+imperialism" has generally been discredited.
+Primarily, European intellectuals and

-European intellectuals and politicians warning against the purported threat of the
+politicians warning against the purported threat of the "Americanization."

 A Critical Analysis of American Prestige Press Representations of the Hegemony of English